On the Town in Chicago’s Black Metropolis

 Simmons snapped Ella Fitzgerald, Lena Horn and Billie Holiday.
 He photographed Louis Armstrong, Sammy Davis Jr. and Redd Foxx.

-And he captured images of astonishing acrobats, howling entertainers, stunning dancers―and drag queens.
-His never-before published pictures tell an unknown story of lavish life during the segregated 1940s and 50s when African Americans frequented these vibrant clubs.
+And he captured images of astonishing acrobats, howling entertainers, stunning dancers and drag queens.
+His never-before published pictures tell a story of lavish life during the segregated 1940s and ’50s when African Americans frequented these vibrant clubs.

 Bronzeville Nights is a treasure box.
 Souvenir photo folders from the Rhumboogie Club, postcards from the Palm Tavern and matchbook covers from the Grand Terrace.
-And it’s the story of Lonnie Simmons himself, who ran away from his South Carolina home at age 16 so he could play saxophone for Fats Waller and Ella Fitzgerald before making Bronzeville his home.
+And it’s the story of Lonnie Simmons, who ran away at age 16 so he could play saxophone with Fats Waller and Ella Fitzgerald before making Chicago his home.
 Simmons’ photos―seen for the first time―exude glamour, swagger and coolness.
 His images record a time and place that was destroyed more than half a century ago.
 A place that has never before been reconstructed in pictures.
 These photos revive this extraordinary social and cultural arena.

 It’s a world that Steven C. Dubin, author of six books including New York Times Notable Book Arresting Images, and Pulitzer Prize-winning critic Margo Jefferson reexamine, explore and explain in exhilarating text.